-Faculty should expect that students who receive an extended time accommodation will present their official Letters to Professors at the beginning of the semester, or promptly after students have registered with us (in the case that they complete this process after the start of a particular term).
-These letters are dated, so faculty are always allowed to ensure that students are notifying them promptly about their accommodations.
+Faculty should expect that students who receive an extended time accommodation will provide an official Digital Letter to Professors from DSS at the beginning of the semester, or promptly after students have registered with us (in the case that they complete this process after the start of a particular term).
+This letter is dated, so faculty are always allowed to ensure that students are notifying them promptly about their accommodations.

-When students present letters that list extended time as an accommodation, talk with them about the circumstances under which you will be able to provide that accommodation directly.
+When students provide their letter that lists extended time as an accommodation, talk with them about the circumstances under which you will be able to provide that accommodation directly.
 These students are not required to take their exams through DSS’s test proctoring services, and we genuinely advocate that they take their exams with their classmates whenever possible to ensure an equivalent exam experience.